MESIRD/mesird.github.io/_posts/2016-07-11-JSPatch-simple-usage.markdown

 **defineClass**

-whenever you want to replace a method in a class, you need to use `defineClass` to get the privilege of this class, the parameters are explained below
+whenever you want to replace a method in a class, you need to use `defineClass` to make sure which class you want to use, the parameters are explained below

 ```
 defineClass('ClassName', [newParameter1, newParameter2], {instance methods}, {class methods})